Process

 Once a responding party is formally charged by the UWC, a no-contact order will be put in place between the parties.
 The arrangement requires that there be no contact – either direct or indirect – between the person bringing the complaint and the responding party; this includes oral, electronic, written or third-party communication.
 The UWC’s procedures prohibit retaliation against any person for participating in the UWC process.
 The cognizant Title IX Coordinator will contact you about implementation of the no-contact order and any other interim measures that may be needed while the proceedings are underway.

-You should schedule a meeting with your advisor and the secretary administering the case to review the UWC process.
+You should schedule a meeting with your advisor and the director administering the case to review the UWC process.
 These meetings are best done in person, but may be done by phone or video conference if necessary.
-Before meeting with the UWC secretary, you and your advisor should review the UWC procedures, the relevant timelines and the Statement on Confidentiality of UWC Documents.
-The secretary will be a resource for you and your advisor when questions arise during the process.
+Before meeting with the UWC director, you and your advisor should review the UWC procedures, the relevant timelines and the Statement on Confidentiality of UWC Documents.
+The director will be a resource for you and your advisor when questions arise during the process.

 Addressing conflicts of interest and bias